Parity-violating scalar trispectrum from a rolling axion during inflation: Results

 where we have discretized an angular space $(\theta, \phi)$ into $(\theta_i, \phi_j)$ with $(i=1, ..., i_{\rm max}, \ j=1, ..., j_{\rm max})$. $N_{\rm bin} = i_{\rm max} \times j_{\rm max}$ is a number of bins that we numerically evaluate.
 We separate $\bar{f}_{\zeta,4}$ into real and imaginary parts:

 We present the spectral dependence of the averaged trispectum in Figure \ref{fig: FG}.
 There we have fixed the model parameters as follows: $\xi_* = 4, \ \delta = 0.3$ in the left panel, $\xi_* = 4.5, \ \delta = 0.6$ in the right panel, and $r_v = 10^{-3.5}, \mathcal{P}_{\zeta, v} = 10^{-9}$ in the both panels.
-These parameters are consistent with the constraint on the power spectrum of axion-U(1) with $k_* = 5\times10^{-3} \ \text{Mpc}^{-1}$ for instance \cite{Campeti:2022acx}.
-As we have discussed in Sec.~\ref{sec:model}, $\delta$ controls the duration over which $\xi (t)$ is significantly large.
+These parameters are consistent with the constraint on the power spectrum of axion-U(1) with $k_* = 5\times10^{-3} \ \text{Mpc}^{-1}$ for instance \cite{Campeti:2022acx}. \footnote{This model can also generate nonzero scalar and tensor bispectra with similar bumped features~\cite{Namba:2015gja}.
+Regarding their viability, only the cases for $\delta = 0.2$ and $0.5$ have been discussed in the literature, and Refs.~\cite{Namba:2015gja,Shiraishi:2016yun} found that the tensor bispectrum for $\delta = 0.5$ could be captured by a LiteBIRD-level CMB B-mode observation.
+Since a sharper bump due to larger $\delta$ is likely to enhance its measurability, a similar or even better result could be expected in the case for $\delta = 0.6$, which we studied in this paper. } As we have discussed in Sec.~\ref{sec:model}, $\delta$ controls the duration over which $\xi (t)$ is significantly large.
 A greater $\delta$ shortens the period of tachyonic instability caused by axion.
 Accordingly, as shown in Fig.~\ref{fig: FG}, when $\delta =0.6$, the width of the averaged trispectrum is narrower than when $\delta =0.3$.
 We also find from this figure that the parity-odd component of the trispectrum peaks at around $k/k_*\sim 10$ and the ratio between the odd and even component is roughly $1\%$ at the peak.

 Next, we investigate the angular dependence of the trispectrum at around the spectral peak, $k/k_*=10$.
 In Fig.~\ref{fig: plot_del6k14_even}, we show the amplitude of ${\rm Re}[f_{\zeta}]$ and ${\rm Im}[f_{\zeta}]$ as a function of $(\phi, \theta)$.
 We choose the parameters as $\xi_{*}=4.5, \ \delta=0.6$ and $r_{v}=10^{-3.5}$.
 In the case of $|\bm{k}_1 + \bm{k}_2|\to 0$, so called collapsed limit that corresponds to $\theta\to \pi /2$, the polarization vector has a planar structure, so the parity-odd signature vanishes.
 Similarly, the imaginary part vanishes in $\theta = 0$ and $\phi=0,\pi$ as well.
 Note that the real part of $f_{\zeta}$ becomes negative around $\pi /4\lesssim \phi \lesssim 3\pi /4$ and $\pi /6\lesssim \theta \lesssim 5\pi /12$, but otherwise it is positive.
 Moreover, corresponding to the even (odd) parity condition, ${\rm Re}[f_{\zeta}]$ (${\rm Im}[f_{\zeta}]$) becomes symmetric (antisymmetic) with respect to the $\phi = \pi/2$ line.
 These mathematical features are apparent from Fig.~\ref{fig: plot_del6k14_even}.
 Here, we again confirm that the parity-even part ${\rm Re}[f_{\zeta}]$ basically dominates the trispectrum signal.